 Tipton’s Croft is a traditional English croft (field), located in central Shropshire.
 It is part of an agricultural smallholding and consists of a wildflower meadow, large and small ponds, trees, rough grass, paths and scrubland surrounded by native hedgerows -a total of about five acres.
 The croft is linked to an old cottage and smaller field containing an orchard, vegetable gardens (and chickens) and a private cottage and gardens.

 It is a working croft that provides food, water and wood, but more importantly provides an environment that maximises biodiversity and supports native Shropshire flora and fauna, with a positive impact on the environment.
 In other words it gives us hay, honey and heat, the wildlife loves it and it looks good too.

-It’s a work in progress (as of April 2020 four years so far) and will take a few more years to reach maturity, but it’s already proving a success.
+It’s a work in progress (as of April 2021 five years so far) and will take a few more years to reach maturity, but it’s already proving a success.
 It’s a small thing but we think it’s worth it.

 Tipton’s Croft, Bomere Heath, Shrewsbury, Shropshire